Emblem of the Moldavian Autonomous Soviet Socialist Republic: Late 1920s

-From 1927 to 1929 a new coat of arms of the Moldavian ASSR was adopted, similar to the emblem of the Ukrainian SSR between 1919 and 1929.
-The latter is described as "…[consisting] of the golden hammer and sickle on a red background, in the rays of the sun, surrounded by a wreath of wheat ears and the inscription in Russian and Ukrainian: 1.
+From 1927 to 1929, a new coat of arms of the Moldavian ASSR was developed and adopted, similar to the emblem of the Ukrainian SSR between 1919 and 1929.
+The latter is described as "[consisting] of the golden hammer and sickle on a red background, in the rays of the sun, surrounded by a wreath of wheat ears and the inscription in Russian and Ukrainian: 1.
 R.S.S.U. and 2.
 Workers of the world, unite!".
-In the Moldavian version, R.S.S.U. was replaced by R.A.S.S.M. and the communist slogan was written in Ukrainian and Moldovan languages.
+In the Moldavian version, "R.S.S.U." was replaced by "R.A.S.S.M." and the communist slogan was written in Ukrainian and Moldovan.